Psychology and Special Education

 The department reserves the right to deny entrance to an applicant who, in the judgment of a duly constituted departmental committee, appears unlikely to succeed professionally, or whose goals are inconsistent with the orientation of the degree program, regardless of any other qualifications.

-Admission to a graduate program is granted by the Dean of Graduate Studies upon the recommendation of the department.
+Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
 Applicants must meet the following requirements for admission in addition to meeting the general university requirements in special education:

 In addition, applicants may submit for departmental review additional materials or a portfolio to support their application, including items such as awards, certificates of merit, examples of innovative program/curriculum development, publications, and a resume.
 Students seeking admission will be required to have approval of the department’s graduate faculty.

 Note: The Department reserves the right to suspend from the program any student who in the judgment of the departmental graduate committee, does not meet the professional expectations of the field.

 Successful completion of the Comprehensive Exam is required of all students.

 Psychology in Education Contexts.
 Three semester hours.
 A course designed for teacher education students to provide a thorough understanding of the dynamic relationship between cognition, learning, and development for school-aged children and adolescents.
 Formative and summative assessment and evaluation procedures will also be presented.
 This course is required as a part of the initial certification program in teacher education.

 PSY 502 - Theories of Personality